alexreisner/geocoder/README.md

 _Before you implement caching in your app please be sure that doing so does not violate the Terms of Service for your geocoding service._

+Not all services support caching, [check the service limitations in the API guide for more information](https://github.com/alexreisner/geocoder/blob/master/README_API_GUIDE.md).

 Advanced Model Configuration
 ----------------------------